-The Department of Transportation (DOT) wants to decrease motor vehicles on the road and increase the amount bicycles.
+The Department of Transportation (DOT) wants to decrease motor vehicles on the road and increase the amount of bicycles.
 December 11, 2017 marks eight years of the Bikes in Building Program.
 This legislation gives leaseholding tenants a formal way to request secure bicycle storage from building owners. building owners need to sign off on requests for secure bicycle storage if tenants request it.
-If it is a commercial building that has freight elevators, If the building is commercially zoned and has freight elevators,

 This gives more of an incentive for employees to bike to work.
 The top reason why cyclists don’t bike to work is the lack of secure parking.
 This helps promote healthy living and exercising, as well as decreasing carbon footprints and street congestion.
 With this law in place, building owners and security cannot deny bike parking access for arbitrary reasons if employers have made a safe place for storage.

 Bikes do not end up having an effect on the standard wear and tear of high trafficked lobbies.
 They also are not hazardous because they don’t emit exhaust, and aren’t flammable.
 They are safe and relatively easy to store.

 Bicycle Access to Office Buildings is not automatic for any commercial building with freight elevators.
 The building owner needs to receive a Tenant Request from leaseholding tenants or subtenants.
 Tenants must conclude how much space will be needed for bicycles.
 Individual employees are not authorized to send the official request.

 Employees should instead speak to their employers about bicycle space.
 In a larger office, it may be best to first contact HR, Facilities, or Environmental Affairs departments about the matter.
 In smaller offices, it may be more appropriate to bring it up directly with the employer.
 Before making a request, ask fellow employees if they too are interested in secure bicycle parking.